 Even though there is a significant language barrier, locals are very friendly and will appreciate any effort to communicate with them.
 One of my travel companions from

 The Ice Festival in Mongolia is a great opportunity to meet the Tsaatan people, one of the many unique ethnic groups in the country.
-These people are nomads native from Khusvgul province and south of Siberia (Tuva region).
-Their society is built on their relationship with reindeers, with whom they have a special bond.
+These people are nomads native to Khusvgul province and south of Siberia (Tuva region).
+Their society is built on their relationship with reindeer, with whom they have a special bond.

 Another experience you’ll get to enjoy if you overnight in any of the camps is to live inside a ger under extreme cold weather.
 Spoiler alert: it gets hot.